SoluCX Widget

 createSoluCXWidget(apiKey, type, data, options);

-Handling the Widget Response
+Widget Response Handling

 The createSoluCXWidget function returns a promise that resolves to an object with the following structure: